-For 81% of modern workers, the idea of being able to work from anywhere in the world is considered a major plus.
-While the concept of a mobile workplace can offer work-life benefits to employees, it can present unique information security challenges that weren't present in the closed offices of yesterday.
+For 73% of modern workers, the idea of being able to work from anywhere in the world is considered a major plus.
+While the concept of a mobile workplace can offer work-life benefits to employees, it can also present unique information security challenges that weren't present in the closed offices of yesterday.

 Are Mobile Workers at Increased Risk of Security Attack?